How to Filter Integers in Google Sheets

 3. In the Format rules section, select Custom formula is.

-4. In the custom formula field, enter the above formula.
+4. In the custom formula field, enter the formula above.

 5. Click Done.

-We have learned how to FILTER as well as highlight integers in Google Sheets.
+We have learned how to use the FILTER function as well as highlight integers in Google Sheets.
 The next tip is how to mark them.

-In some cases, we need to mark the rows that contain whole numbers.
+In some cases, you may need to mark the rows that contain whole numbers.

-In our case, the range is B2:B. So we can use the following ARRAYFORMULA in row 2 of any blank column in that sheet:
+In our case, the range is B2:B. We can use the following ARRAYFORMULA in row 2 of any blank column in that sheet:

-We would prefer to enter it in cell C2.
-It will return TRUE against integers and FALSE against decimals.
-You can replace TRUE and FALSE in the formula with any custom values such as 1 for TRUE and 0 for FALSE.
+It is recommended to enter this formula in cell C2.
+It will return TRUE for integers and FALSE for decimals.
+You can replace TRUE and FALSE in the formula with any custom values, such as 1 for TRUE and 0 for FALSE.

-If you want to extract only the integers, then replace the logical test IF(range="",,test) with IF(test=TRUE,range).
+If you want to extract only the integers, replace the logical test IF(range = "",, test) with IF(test = TRUE, range).
 Here is the corrected formula:

 Figure 3